mickfuzz/phd4/_posts/thesis_chapters/2024-3-2-Literature_review.md

 There are a range of valid methodological approaches suited to this study.
 These include participatory design Muller, 2007), ethnography and guided participation,  communities of practice , Activity Theory .
 <!-- [@laveSituatedLearningLegitimate1991]  -->

+### What is and Why choose Activity Theory (& DBR?)

 I have chosen to use activity theory as a base for the the theoretical framework of this study and to supplement it with the technique of design-based research.
 I also  draw on the work of Rogoff  and the use of three planes of activity to analyse complex community actions.

-### Primary framework Activity Theory

-In the literature review we explored sociocultural views on learning and development on learning in created cultures.
+JUST A QUICK SUMMARY HERE -

 The focus of this study is on the construction of shared meaning and practices as part of an emerging community of game makers.
 To do this I adopt a sociocultural approach and specifically cultural historical activity theory CHAT in the form of design-based research.

+#### Justification of choice (esp compared to constructionism) - DROP ALIGN dbr WITH CONSTRUCTIONISM

+MOVE ?
+I propose that this environment is a fertile research base to jointly create learning activities with a wider potential application.
+To facilitate this goal I have taken a design-based approach which acknowledges the importance of context in educational research [@brown_design_1992].
+MOVED FROM ANOTHER SECTION SEE IF IT FITS.

+AGAIN MOVED
+**Active stance of research:**  There is an increasing stream of research work which places the researcher as an agent of change in a complex world where the need for systemic change is apparent and urgent.

-#### MOVE FROM lIT REVIEW  -   Design-based research and formative intervention studies within educational field
+####  Design-based research and formative intervention studies within educational field

 My own research in game making is an experimental approach to create a new learning design.
 I have worked with young learners, local families and undergraduate student helpers to evolve a game making design.
 A key driver of my research was to explore the potential to draw on family experience in learning activities by working with families to make games together.

-MOVE UP - MERGE
-I propose that this environment is a fertile research base to jointly create learning activities with a wider potential application.
-To facilitate this goal I have taken a design-based approach which acknowledges the importance of context in educational research [@brown_design_1992].
+The research aims of my study brought into focus some of they key debates and issues of design based research.

+- mutual appropriation and ethics of participation rather than extraction
+- generating material suitable for sharing as research but also basis for starting other communities, be this via tools process or other
+- the difficulties of transmitting research outcomes to non-academics - give positive examples.

 Design based research is a varied discipline which can take a multitude of forms [@mckenney_educational_2021].
 The core elements include: research as an intervention, iteration, involvement of participants in the evolution of designs, and a flexibility of research outcome based on how events unfold [@easterday_design-based_2014].